KPN Plantation (previously GAMA Plantation)

 -

-The company mentions that it has undertaken participatory mapping and land tenure studies in multiple locations.
+The company mentions only one example of local stakeholder engagement activities that it has undertaken participatory mapping and land tenure studies in multiple locations.

 -